The Bankrate promise

 Capital One Spark Cash Plus vs. American Express Blue Business Cash highlights

-Here, we’ll take a look at some key features of each card to help you decide which one might be better for your business’ needs.
+Here, we look at key features of each card to help you decide which one might be better for your business’ needs.

 Welcome bonus winner: Capital One Spark Cash Plus

-The Spark Cash Plus comes out as the clear welcome bonus winner since you can earn up to $1,000 with this card.
-You’ll get $500 once you spend $5,000 in the first three months and an additional $500 once you spend $50,000 within the first six months of account opening.
+The Spark Cash Plus comes out as the clear welcome bonus winner since you can earn a one-time cash bonus of $1,200 with this card if you spend $30,000 in the first 3 months.

-The Blue Business Cash only offers a $250 statement credit after you make $3,000 in purchases on your card in the first three months — a quarter of what you could potentially earn with the Spark Cash Plus.
+The Blue Business Cash only offers a $250 statement credit after you make $3,000 in purchases on your card in the first three months — significantly less than what you could potentially earn with the Spark Cash Plus.

-If you really want to get the Spark Cash Plus and can meet the spending requirement, you could view the $1,000 welcome bonus as covering up to six years of annual fees.
+If you really want to get the Spark Cash Plus and can meet the spending requirement, you could view the $1,200 welcome bonus as covering several years’ worth of annual fees.

 Annual fee winner: Amex Blue Business Cash

-As mentioned above, the Spark Cash Plus does have a $150 annual fee.
+The Spark Cash Plus does have a $150 annual fee.
 The Amex Blue Business Cash, on the other hand, is a no-annual-fee business credit card, making this a relatively low-risk option, especially for new or growing businesses.
-If you feel like this Amex card is not quite right for you after trying it out, you can always transition to another Amex business credit card without worrying about the “sunk cost” of an annual fee.
+If this Amex card is not quite right for you after trying it out, you can always transition to another Amex business credit card without worrying about the “sunk cost” of an annual fee.

 Rewards rate winner: Capital One Spark Cash Plus

 The Capital One Spark Cash Plus offers an unlimited 2 percent cash back on all purchases, whereas the Amex Blue Business Cash has an annual $50,000 cap on its 2 percent back rate.
-Once you spend more than that, you’ll only earn 1 percent back.
-Additionally, the Capital One Spark Cash Plus offers a $200 annual bonus if you spend at least $200,000 per year on the card, whereas the Blue Business Cash has no such bonus.
+Once you spend more than that, you earn only 1 percent back.

 Foreign transaction fee winner: Capital One Spark Cash Plus